code4sac/learning-blocks/Documentation Directory/Database_documentation.md

 ### Create an application admin database user

 Connect to the database as the postgres user.
-Enter the following commands in `psql` create a database and user with admin access.
+Enter the following commands in `psql` to create a database and user with admin access.

 ```postgresql